 R can be built without a C++ compiler although one is available (but not necessarily installed) on all known R platforms.
 As from R 4.0.0 a C++ compiler will be selected only if it conforms to the 2011 standard ('C++11').
 A minor update44 ('C++14') was published in December 2014 and will be used by default as from R 4.1.0 if supported.
-Further revisions 'C++17' (in December 2017), and 'C++20' (with many new features in December 2020) have been published since.
+Further revisions 'C++17' (in December 2017) and 'C++20' (with many new features in December 2020) have been published since.
+The next revision, 'C++23', is expected in 2023: R will support that from version 4.3.0.

 What standard a C++ compiler aims to support can be hard to determine: the value45 of cplusplus may help but some compilers use it to denote a standard which is partially supported and some the latest standard which is (almost) fully supported.
+On a Unix-alike configure will try to identify a compiler and flags for each of the standards: this relies heavily on the reported values of cplusplus.